-On April 21, 2005, the Board of Directors adopted a code of business ethics (the "Code").
+On April 21, 2005, the Board of Directors adopted a code of business conduct (the "Code") with a view of ensuring that all activities of Goodfellow be conducted with the highest standards of honesty and integrity and in compliance with all legal requirements.
 The Board of Directors monitors compliance with the Code by ensuring that the Code sets out the basic principles by which all employees, officers and directors of the Corporation conduct themselves and that as part of the recruitment process for new employees, all employees read and sign a copy of the Code.
-The Code is available online at http://www.goodfellowinc.com/en/corporate-documents/.
+The Code is available on the Corporation's website (www.goodfellowinc.com).